Monday 12th March

 Times Tables Maths Rock Stars

 Finally, please look out for the school letter regarding Times Tables Rock Stars, which is a carefully sequenced programme of daily times tables practice.
-Each week concentrates on a different times table, with a recommended consolidation week for rehearsing the tables that have recently been practiced.
+Each week concentrates on a different times table, with a recommended consolidation week for rehearsing the tables that have recently been practised.
 We will also hold weekly Times Tables Competitions, which the children will take part in as a year group, so please support this programme at home and encourage your child to take part.

 Monday 18th December